paolosimone/virtual-json-viewer/README.md

 Rightful question, and the answer is quite simple: the others weren't good enough [for my needs].

-I am a backend developer and in my everyday job I have to debug large json payloads, so large that every other plugin for chrome I tried freezed without showing any content.
+I often have to debug large json payloads, so large that every other plugin for chrome I tried freezed without showing any content.

 > "Good for you, but **my** payloads are small, pretty and strawberry flavoured"